mikecastrodemaria/Wordpress-Ultra-Simple-Paypal-Shopping-Cart/readme.txt

 * Enhancement : WP 4.7 validation
 = V4.3.9.5 =
 * Bugfix : duplicate amount_x field from the form
+= V4.3.9.6 =
+* Bugfix : remove PHP notice, clean more CSS, change translation way to make it more compatible, and add features, now if you add 0 as qty of an item, it removes the item and update cart
+= V4.3.9.7 =
+* Bugfix : php 5.5 compatibility
+= V4.4 =
+* Enhancement : add debug on/off and dynamic log file creation for better security (Thanks Paul King) = V4.5 =
+* security : add nonce WP system for better security against XSS (https://codex.wordpress.org/Function_Reference/wp_verify_nonce) ( thanks Yuta Kikuchi / Sukhdevi K )
+= V4.5.1 =
+* Enhancement : code cleaning, 5.5.3 tests, and update to follow recent WP.org requirement security and guideline check (Thanks Dang Dung Ha N.)
+= V4.5.2 =
+* Enhancement : new code cleaning

 == Upgrade Notice ==

 Always backup you WP before any upgrade.
 After the upgrade it's too late.
 We always try to make updates compatible with old version.
 If any problem, please drop us an email or post to support forums.